EkaterinaNattrass/Oliasoft_technical_task/README.md

 ## Tips

 - use modern JavaScript (ES6+)
-- use modern React (function+hooks components)
+- use modern React approach
-- use modern Redux (Redux Toolkit with Ducks pattern)
+- use some state management functionality (either built-in within React or other)
 - re-use GUI components from our [UI Library](https://gitlab.com/oliasoft-open-source/react-ui-library) (see the reference [Storybook](https://oliasoft-open-source.gitlab.io/react-ui-library/))
 - use CSS modules for styling